cederache/cederache.github.io/README.md

 This is a personal website generated with [gitfolio](https://github.com/imfunniee/gitfolio)

+The Github repositories are automatically refreshed.

-To refresh the Github repositories, use the command `npm run refresh`
+To serve website, run `npm run serve`